christineimvu17-dev/BM-Creations-Support/replit.md

 - **Rationale**: The commands extension provides a structured way to organize bot functionality into discrete commands, making the code more maintainable and easier to extend
 - **Command Prefix**: Uses "!" as the command prefix for invoking bot commands

+## 24/7 Uptime System
+- **Technology**: Flask web server running on port 5000 in a separate thread
+- **Purpose**: Provides a web endpoint that can be pinged by UptimeRobot or similar services to keep the bot alive 24/7
+- **Implementation**: Uses Python threading to run Flask alongside Discord bot without blocking
+- **Endpoint**: GET / returns "✅ BM Creations Bot is alive and running!"
+- **Setup**: Add your Replit web URL to UptimeRobot with HTTP(s) monitoring at 5-minute intervals

 ## Intents Configuration
 - **Approach**: Enables default intents plus message content intent
 - **Rationale**: Message content intent is required to read command arguments and process user input.
 This is necessary for the `!newticket` command to parse customer names and order details